With a hardwood body, mechanical switches & custom-sculpted keycaps, it's a dream to type on. It comes with source code & a screwdriver.

 The tented center bar angles the two halves of the Model 01 slightly up in the middle.
 (It looks a little like a tent, which is where this configuration gets its name.)
 If you've been typing on an ergonomic keyboard like the Microsoft Natural keyboard, the tented configuration should be comfortable and familiar to you.

-Both the flat and tented center bars feature a standard 1/4-20 camera tripod mount, perfect for building a custom keyboard stand.
+Each half of the keyboard features a standard 1/4-20 camera tripod mount, perfect for building a custom keyboard stand.

 The shiny stuff: Fully programmable LEDs